daos-stack/daos/doc/admin/performance_tuning.md

-Finally, DAOS provides a tool called daos_perf which allows benchmarking to the DAOS object API directly or to the internal VOS API, which bypasses the client and network stack and reports performance accessing the storage directy using VOS.
+Finally, DAOS provides a tool called daos_perf which allows benchmarking to the DAOS object API directly or to the internal VOS API, which bypasses the client and network stack and reports performance accessing the storage directly using VOS.